Types of ActiveX objectsThe DCOM (Distributed COM) allows you to access ActiveX objects on another computer

 4) Server and client: Install ActiveX object (in the form of EXE).

-5) Server and client: Launch the DCOMCNFG.EXE configuration tool (located in OS Windows subfolder system32), representing the DCOM administration console.
+5) Server and client: Launch the DCOMCNFG.EXE configuration tool (located in OS Windows subfolder system32), that represents the DCOM administration console.

 Server and client: In the console, go to Component Services > Computers > My Computer